There is just so comforting about a big bowl of delicious pasta. And this shrimp dish hits all the right notes.

-- 1 lb large shrimp, peeled and deveined - leave the tails on (if desired)
+- 1 lb large shrimp peeled and deveined - leave the tails on (if desired)

 - Kosher salt and freshly ground black pepper

-- 2 tablespoon olive oil
+- 2 tbsp olive oil

-- 2 tablespoons garlic, minced
+- 2 tbsp garlic minced

-- 1 tablespoon of Worcestershire sauce
+- 1 tbsp Worcestershire sauce

-- ¼ cup of chicken stock
+- ¼ cup chicken stock

-- 4 tablespoons (1/2 stick) of unsalted butter
+- 4 tbsp unsalted butter ½ stick

 - Lightly season the shrimp all over with salt and pepper.